niteshyetta/JSONTOHTML/README.md

 # JSONTOHTML
-Node js app to conver Jsont to HTML
+Node js app to conver Json to HTML